 Cost of Ownership

 As we've said, two engines are on offer to IS buyers.
-Both deliver similar outputs but one costs nearly twice as much to run as the other.
+Both deliver similar outputs but one costs much more to run than the other.
 No prizes then, for guessing which unit will mop up the most sales.
-It won't be the 2.5-litre petrol V6 you'll find in the IS 250.
-This engine may be creamy smooth and slightly more efficient than it was when plumbed into the previous generation IS but its figures - 32.8mpg on the combined cycle and 199g/km of CO2 - still struggle in the modern era.
+It won't be the 2.0-litre petrol turbo unit you'll find in the IS 200t.
+This engine may be smooth and much more efficient than the 2.5 V6 of the old IS 250 but its figures - 39.2mpg on the combined cycle and 167g/km of CO2 - still struggle in the modern era.
 And get worse than that if you choose an upper-spec variant with bigger wheels.
-Insurance groupings range between 31 and 33.
 Residual values of the IS have always been good, propped up by the model's brilliant reliability and customer satisfaction metrics, as well as modest insurance ratings.
 This version looks set to continue that form line.